MicrosoftDocs/edge-developer/microsoft-edge/origin-trials/index.md

 1. If a new issue is needed, click the **New issue** button.

-For the Ad Selection API origin trial, instead go to the old [Microsoft Edge Origin Trials](https://microsoftedge.github.io/MSEdgeExplainers/origin-trials/) portal at Github.io, and then in the row for the **Ad Selection API** origin trial, click the **issues** button.
-Submit a new issue in the feature's repo, or click the **Issues** tab to view the issues.
+For the Ad Selection API origin trial, instead see [Provide feedback about the origin trial](../web-platform/ad-selection-api.md#provide-feedback-about-the-origin-trial) in _Sign up for the Ad Selection API_.

 <!-- ====================================================================== -->